The Caradon Mining District: high up on Bodmin Moor lies Caradon Hill. This was the setting for one of Cornwall’s typical “Boom and Bust” scenarios.

 The first section of images look at The Phoenix and neighbouring Mines.

-The first image on Caradon Mining District is; Houseman’s 50″ Pumping Engine House of South Phoenix Mine.
+Caradon Mining District 1: The first image on this page is; Houseman’s 50″ Pumping Engine House of South Phoenix Mine.
 This was used as a dwelling hence the windows in the built up bob wall, today it’s a visitor centre for the area.
 The mine worked from 1847-1892 producing a total of 419 tons of Tin.

-The surviving Engine House of New Phoenix Mine, Houseman’s Engine House can be seen through the wall.
+Caradon Mining District 4: The surviving Engine House of New Phoenix Mine, Houseman’s Engine House can be seen through the gap in the wall.

-The 80″ Pumping Engine House on the Prince of Wales Shaft of Phoenix United Mine.
+Caradon Mining District 11: The fine 80″ Pumping Engine House on the Prince of Wales Shaft of Phoenix United Mine.
 This dates from 1907 when an Australian company took the lease on the mine.
 The engine was the last to be built in Cornwall by Holmans Brothers of Camborne.

 After building this complex and investing huge amounts the company ran out of money and the mine closed in 1914.